Jizek/Sherlock-Decoder/Desktop/Sherlock-Decoder-main/README.md

   ### 🔍 Sen yaz, Sherlock bulsun!

-  Made with ❤️ by SHERLOCK Dev Team
+  Made with ❤️ by Sherlock-DEV

   **[⬆ Başa Dön](#-sherlock-decoder)**